No Products in the Cart

 Table of Contents

 Cat6 ethernet cables are one of the most popular cables in the market today.
-They have a wide range of capabilities and different uses.
+They have a wide range of capabilities and different uses with one of the most popular uses being to create an internet connection.
 Whether using cable for your home network or business Cat6 cables can give your applications just what they need for a powerful setup.
 In this blog post we answer common questions for Cat6 cables.

-Cat6 cables have a gauge size that ranges from larger to smaller.
+Cat6 ethernet cables have a gauge size that ranges from large to smaller.
 You can find Cat6 ethernet cables having a gauge size of 23, 24 and 28.
-They will be listed with (AWG) American Wire Gauge) next to the number.
+They will be listed with (AWG) American Wire Gauge next to the number.
 This tells you the gauge size of the conductors in the cable.
 So if you see a 24AWG cable then this lets you know that the gauge size is 24.

 Gauge sizes have an inverse relationship so the smaller the number the larger in size the conductors are and the larger the number the smaller the conductors.For example a 28AWG cable will have smaller conductors than a 24AWG cable.

 Cat6 ethernet cables will have 8 copper wires inside them.
 They have 4 pairs of 2 copper wires surrounded in insulation material.
-These wires are used to connect to RJ45 modular plugs, keystone jacks and patch panels.
+The copper conductors are also twisted together for better performance against crosstalk.
+These wires are used to connect to modular RJ45 connectors, keystone jacks and patch panels.
 Each ethernet standard can require a different amount of the wires inside Cat6 cables.

 10GBase-T requires 2 pairs